PhilMoore/digital-garden/posts/1 Projects/Work/Caliper Global - Caliper Accounts.md

 Look into doing the bookkeeping for Caliper - 1-2 hours max per week - Once we have that working etc, we can discuss further. — Uses receipt bank for receipts - send a spreadsheet or log of what I need receipts for.

+## DoveKing Financials Notes
+- Core Team is
+	- Callum £2,500
+	- Ben £2,750
+	- Amy £1,750
+	- Matt £1,600
+	- **TOTAL = £8,600**
+- All other human costs are Agency (models, photographers, me etc)
+- Subscriptions, Ads, Rent etc are

+From now on the gross profit is just the core team and the agency fees (and bank fees).
+Its basically the cost to fulfil the service

+All other costs should be reflected in the net profit.
+Including accounts and corp tax

 ## Links

 -   [Old Financials Document - DoveKing Financials](https://docs.google.com/spreadsheets/d/1zzFuTG6mKwLsOsgpoxsaE4AqZda00DG-LcNuS2jD4H4/edit?usp=sharing)